ncatlab/nlab-content/pages/1149.md

   are measured by a collection of groups called the [[homotopy group]]s $\pi_n(X(U))$, one for each natural number $n$.

-  * So i we are being careful, we should recognize that two sheaves
+  * So if we are being careful, we should recognize that two sheaves
-  $X : U \mapto X(U)$ and $Y : Y \mapsto Y(U)$ must characterize
+  $X : U \mapsto X(U)$ and $Y : Y \mapsto Y(U)$ must characterize
-  essentially the same generalied space if there is a rule
+  essentially the same generalized space if there is a rule
   $f : X \to Y$ for turning for each test space $U$, probes of $X$ into probes of $Y$, $f_U : X(U) \to Y(U)$ such that for _sufficiently small_ $U$ this comparison map of